-Object types (type) are as same as that of td_ref_dsname().
+Object types (type) are as same as that of td_ref_dsname.

-DS object name needs to satisfy the following conditions:
+DS object name needs to satisfy the following conditions.
+However, character code range is not checked by μ T-Kernel.

-Available characters (UB)

-a to z, A to Z, 0 to 9
+Available characters (UB) a to z, A to Z, 0 to 9,